 Your group will meet up for 3 tutorials on Zoom, led by your mentor, focussed upon problems and areas for discussion in your writing.

 - Each month you will receive feedback on 5000 words (or a complete PB text) of your work in progress from your mentor and have one email consultation to ask any questions.

 - You will have a monthly group tutorial via Zoom, where you can discuss any aspect of writing, from craft to publishing insights.
-Lauren’s experience as a tutor and award-winning author makes her perfectly placed to discuss anything you wish!

 - A one-off group Zoom call with a top literary agent where you can ask anything you ever wanted to ask an agent!

-- You will swap work with the other 7 writers in a peer critique group, where you know everyone involved is serious about improving and will help push your writing to a new level.
+- You will swap work with other writers in a peer critique group, where you know everyone involved is serious about improving and will help push your writing to a new level.
 As we know, critiquing others work is one of the most valuable ways to help improve your own craft and editing.